HanetakaChou/hanetakachou.github.io/Rendering/Rasterization/Lighting/Voxel-Cone-Tracing.md

 As we state above, during the voxelization step, the $\displaystyle \mathrm{BRDF} \cdot \mathrm{E_N}$ part of the photon mapping formula is calculated.
 And then, the premultiplied alpha (\[Dunn 2014\]) value $\displaystyle \mathrm{BRDF} \cdot \mathrm{E_N} \cdot \mathrm{VoxelOpacity}$ is calculate and stored in voxels.

+It should be noted that we have to calculate the premultiplied alpha value during the voxelization step.
+This is because the same voxel can be occupied by multiple triangles, but the alpha should only contribute to the color of the same triangle.
+During the cone tracing step, the alpha and the color of the triangles that occupy the same voxel have been accumulated, making it NOT possible to distinguish them.

 ## 3\.
 Cone Tracing

 ### 3-1\.
 Monte Carlo Method